 When the package is correctly locked to the fuselage the front end of the rack operating pins protrude, approximately 0·3 in., through the longitudinal hole in the sockets of the gun package.
-Furthermore, the package locking keys can only be inserted into or removed from the control boxes when the gun package is either fully unlocked or locked to the fuselage.
+Furthermore, the package locking keys can only be inserted into or removed from the control boxes when the gun package is either fully unlocked or fully locked.